Xilinx/XRT/src/runtime_src/doc/toc/m2m.rst

 Some limitations:
 ~~~~~~~~~~~~~~~~
 1. Hardware supports M2M between two DDR banks, not other memory types such as HBM or PLRAM
 2. The data being copied has to be 64 bit aligned.
-Otherwise XRT will do copy via host using the same API
+Otherwise, XRT will do copy via host using the same API
-3. Not all the cards are M2M capable, in that case XRT will do copy via host using the same API
+3. Not all the cards are M2M capable, in that case, XRT will do copy via host using the same API
 4. M2M copy of OpenCL sub-buffers is not properly supported